CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 ## Trusted certificate list

 Access to the web interface of CZERTAINLY is authenticated by a client certificate.
-For testing purposes, you can use preinstalled trusted CA list and provide [admin certificate](https://github.com/3KeyCompany/CZERTAINLY-Helm-Charts/blob/develop/dummy-certificates/private/admin.p12) with password ??-FIXME-??.
+For testing purposes, you can use preinstalled trusted CA list and provided [admin certificate](https://github.com/3KeyCompany/CZERTAINLY-Helm-Charts/blob/develop/dummy-certificates/private/admin.p12) with password ??-FIXME-??.

 In production, upload a list of your trusted certificates with scp to the appliance, and in CZERTAINLY TUI from the main menu, select **Configure custom trusted certificates** and provide the full path to the list.

+## Database

+CZERTAINLY stores all it's data in postgres database.
+The server will be installed for you, but you might want to set your own password for the database.
+To do so choose **Configure database** from the main menu.

 ## Obtain credentials to CZERTAINLY docker repository

-Some parts of CZERTAINLY are licensed and can't provided publicaly.
+Some parts of CZERTAINLY are licensed and can't be provided publicly.
+FIXME-list of licensed parts?

 :::caution Obtain access to private Docker repository HowTo???
 :::

+To enter obtained credentials, use option **Configure Docker repository access credentials** of the main menu.

+## Configure CZERTAINLY

+Option **Configure CZERTAINLY** of the main menu allows you to select which parts of CZERTAINLY you want to install.
+By default, all parts are marked for installation.
+If you have not provided credentials for the docker private repository, the instalation of some parts will fail.

 ## Prepare configuration values